rkuhlf/rocket-simulation-gui/README.md

 There are two approaches to styling.
 Indidualistic styling, where you all of your classes could basically be ids (they only affect one element) and generally styling.
 Though I think it is frowned on, I'm gonna probably go for more individualistic stuff, since I think most of the components will only need to be used once, and I can reuse stuff based on the template engine

+It only supports single stage rockets atm.
+This is something that could be better but I don't plan to improve.

 <!-- TODO: I should probably separate the renderer js from the main js -->